gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week1.md

 * A lawyer that serves no moral or practical purpose is a bad law and should be disbarred as soon as possible.
 * `Natural law`
 * `Legal posivitism`

+---

+## Follow up questions (FUQ)

+1. Are existing laws enough?
+    * Is it a question of enforcement or what would u do?
+        * Polytechnic lecturer
+        * Covid related violence

+---

+## Readings summary

+### 1. `Historian as Judge`
+* Common law is based on judicial decisions about the legal implications of a lot of human stories, incredibly historical process.
+    * Private interest undoubtably affects the development of common law.
+* French civil code achieves near complete level of intellectual abstraction.
+* English law intensely human.

+1. Understanding the rationale of a rule of law requires HISTORICAL CONTEXT.
+    * Contrast between Historians, who question the authority of sources and work from first principles, and Lawyers, who were too respectful of authority *(esp Common law)* and thus bound by their books and history.

+### 2. `Virtual hearings without tears`

+* Dress properly, have basic Zoom etiquette.
+Lol.

+### 3. `Sexual misconduct in Universities`

+* Imposition of sanctions must be based on principles, not just guidelines.
+    * Guidelines: Road signs and Road markings
+    * Principles: We want people to stay safe
+* Principles
+    1. Denunciation is the signalling effect of the sanction.
+        * A light sentence for a crime signals that the crime is effectively 'no big deal'.
+    2. Retribution
+        * Punishment for antisocial acts
+        * Making the retribution fit the crime
+    3. Deterrence, specific and general
+    4. Protection of the public
+        * Barring flashers from re-entering campus
+    5. Rehabilitation
+* Types of sanctions
+    * Expulsion
+    * Exclusion from campus
+    * Fine
+    * Reprimand
+    * Public censure
+    * Community service

+### 4. `AI, work and 'outcome-thinking'`

+* Outcome-thinking
+    * Consider the outcome of each profession to determine the future of the profession
+        * 'Citizens don't want soldiers, they want security'
+        * 'Consumption is the sole end and purpose of all production; and the interest of the producer ought to be attended to, only so far as it may be necessary for promoting that of the consumer'
+    * The systems that'll replace us are unlikely to work like us.
+        * The law needs to ensure that people's rights and obligations to procuring a good will shouldn't hinge on getting a better lawyer

+---